tldr-pages/tldr/pages/common/pprof.md

 # pprof

-> Command-line tool for visualization and analysis of profile data.
+> Command line tool for visualization and analysis of profile data.
 > More information: <https://github.com/google/pprof>.

 - Generate a text report from a specific profiling file, on fibbo binary: